MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 ## Exporting customers to Shopify
-You can export existings customers to Shopify in bulk.
+You can export existing customers to Shopify in bulk.
 As result customer and one default address will be created.
 Following settings let you manage the process:

 |Field|Description|
 |------|-----------|